Creating a Custom Cabinet Symbol and Adding it to the Library

 - From the menu, select 3D> Create Perspective View> Perspective Full Overview .

 - With a 3D view of the cabinets forming the hutch active, from the menu select Tools> Symbol> Convert to Symbol .

-- In the Convert to Symbol dialog, you can select a category for the symbol, and choose the option Add to Library.
+- In the Convert to Symbol dialog, you can select a category for the symbol, such as Furnishings (Interiors), and also check the box beside Add to Library.